GoogleChrome/devtools-docs/docs/resource-panel.md

 {{+bindTo:partials.standard_devtools_article}}
 <p class="caution">
   <strong>The DevTools docs have moved!</strong><br>
-  You are looking at the old documentation site.
-This content is stale and won't be updated any longer. <a href="https://developers.google.com/web/tools/chrome-devtools">Head over to our new home</a> for the latest tutorials, docs and updates.
+  <a href="https://developers.google.com/web/tools/chrome-devtools">Head over to the new home for Chrome DevTools</a> for the latest tutorials, docs and updates.
 </p>

 # Managing application storage